hollingsworthd/jBrowserDriver/README.md

 Feel free to discuss bugs and new features by opening a [new issue](https://github.com/MachinePublishers/jBrowserDriver/issues/new).

-If you're interested in financially support this project, consider hiring a developer to fix one of the [open issues](https://github.com/machinepublishers/jbrowserdriver/issues).
+If you're interested in financially supporting this project, consider hiring a developer to fix one of the [open issues](https://github.com/machinepublishers/jbrowserdriver/issues).

 - - -